pippim/pippim.github.io/stack.md

 does some formatting but mostly counts occurrences of key markdown elements.

-The second pass does most of the formatting and repeats some of the same counting in order to insert HTML code in the correct places.
+The second pass does most of the formatting and repeats some of the same counting in order to insert HTML codes in the correct places.

 ## Initialization